- Quality youth programming

 Program Planning: Build a Logic Model

 Using youth development programming examples, this presentation describes how to develop a logic model.
 The Logic Model Tool can be used in the program planning process.
+ACT for Youth.

 Quality programming incorporates youth engagement strategies that promote active participation and build young people's sense of agency and self-efficacy.
 Youth engagement involves identifying and building on young people's strengths, talents, and interests.
 And it means providing young people with opportunities for meaningful roles and responsibilities.
 It's possible to take a strengths-based approach from the very start by identifying strengths in the enrollment process.
 Supervisors can also encourage staff to regularly seek youth input on programming.